divpaste/ds.github.io/README.md

 ## How to Use
 1. Go to [Linked List Visualizer (GitHub Pages)](divpaste.github.io/ds.github.io/)
 3. Use the **control panel** at the bottom to perform insertions, deletions, and searches.
-4. Use the **sidebar** to view corresponding code for each operation.
+4. Use the **sidebar** to view the corresponding code for each operation.
 5. Toggle between list types (linear, circular, doubly) using the dedicated buttons.
 6. Clear the canvas if you want to reset.